andgineer/opensearch-log/docs/en/index.md

 }
 ```

-And will print on terminal (cleaned up for readability):
+Simultaneously, it will print the following on the terminal (output cleaned for readability):
 ```json
 {
   "message": "Hello World",